i-am-bee/beeai-issue-creator/README.md

 The BeeAI Issue Creator orchestrates a multi-step workflow using specialized agents:

-- **Orchestrator**: Coordinates the entire workflow and manages agent handoffs
+- **Project Manager**: Coordinates the entire workflow and manages agent handoffs
-- **Issue Drafter**: Creates structured issue drafts from user input using templates, grounded with project documentation for technical accuracy
+- **Technical Writer**: Creates structured issue drafts from user input using templates, grounded with project documentation for technical accuracy
-- **Duplicate Finder**: Searches for existing similar issues to prevent duplicates
+- **Analyst**: Searches for existing similar issues to prevent duplicates

 This gives you consistent, professional GitHub issues while preventing duplicates and maintaining quality standards.
 The system integrates with GitHub through the [GitHub MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/github) for seamless repository interactions.